wesleytian/wesleytian.com/posts/startup.md

 <a name="reason5"></a>
 ### Reason 5. <strike>Bad management</strike> You are management

 This depends a lot on the company, but in my experience, if you join a company early enough and build up trust with your managers/founder(s), then you will have a large say in how you are managed.
 You can provide feedback that they value and take to heart.
-Because they understand that if they don't, you'll leave.
+Because they understand that if they don't, you'll leave, and the company will die.

 Additionally, as Chip mentioned, there is a good chance that your own management skills will come into play if the company continues growing.
 If you think your company has bad management and you're a manager, even if it's of 1 or 2 people, then it's on you.
 Listen to your employees, value them, treat them fairly, and have their interests at heart.
 If they're unsatisfied, then it will ultimately affect the company's culture and growth.
 These are things that any communicative and empathetic person can learn, even if they are a recent grad or new to management.